smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 the Operator Replay job.
 The OpCon SAM server will replace those Property tokens before it sends the job start request to the Agent.

-When both the \*CMD and \*USER mode are allowed by the Agent\'s Operator Replay Configuration settings, then the \*USER parameters will be retrieved first.
-After that, either or both (or none) of the DEVICE( ) and/or IPADDR( ) command keywords could be added after the OpCon job\'s Script name in order to override the \*USER configuration at run time for just the one job.
+When both the \*CMD and \*USER mode are allowed by the Agent's Operator Replay Configuration settings, then the \*USER parameters will be retrieved first.
+After that, either or both (or none) of the DEVICE( ) and/or IPADDR( ) command keywords could be added after the OpCon job's Script name in order to override the \*USER configuration at run time for just the one job.